ManicMiners/docs/_pages/ScriptingStructure.md

 The first event is mandatory.
 It can be used with or without conditions.
 If it is used with conditions it will only fire if the condition equals `true`.
 The second event is **optional** and can only be used together with a condition.
 It will only fire if the condition equals `false`.

 If you want to fire a bunch of events at once you can create a event chain.
 This is described in detail on the [Event chains](_pages/EventChains)-page.

+## NO SPACES

+Do not use spaces at the beginning of a line.
+Do not use spaces at the end of a line.
+Do not use spaces in the middle of a line.
+Spaces are allowed inside of a string:  "  spaces are ok here" Spaces are allowed after the end of a line if you have a comment.